Who can get Local Housing Allowance?

 - Tenants in board-and-lodging accommodation

 Note: If you are currently looking for privately-rented accommodation and are considering moving into either board and lodgings, a caravan, a houseboat, a mobile home or a hostel you could get an idea of how much help you would get with your rent before you sign up for the tenancy.
 Download this pre-tenancy determination form or ring 0161 455 1010 and we will send you a form.
-You could pick up a form from our Customer Service Centre at Number One First Street (junction of Whitworth Street West and Albion Street in the city centre) if you prefer.
+You could pick up a form from our Customer Service Centre at Ground Floor (Mount Street Entrance), Town Hall Extension, Albert Square if you prefer.
 Return the fully filled-in form to us and we will send it to the Valuation Office Agency.